LOVING SUMMER

 Kids and teachers are excited for summer, a break from school.

-This can show up in behaviors like wanting to be in control, wanting to isolate, sleeping a lot more than usual, and tantrums.
+These feelings may show up through behaviors such as needing more control, isolating, sleeping more than usual, emotional outbursts, or increased frustration.
 This can be exhausting, overwhelming, and frustrating to parents.

 Hang in there!
 Keep reading for things to remember and some helpful ideas:

-Some basic concepts to remember to help your child’s teen’s mental health -and your own- over the summer
+Some basic concepts to remember to help support your child’s or teen’s mental health and your own- over the summer.

 1. Summer is an opportunity, a time to reconnect with your kid(s).